 Cambridge: Cambridge University Press, 2017.

-2016: Lectures based on Chapters 3, 8, 9 and 10, given by one of us (YV), have been uploaded on YouTube.
+2019: Lectures based on earlier versions of Chapters 3, 8, 9 and 10, given by one of us (YV), September to December 2019, are being uploaded once a week on YouTube.
+They are in English (but with a heavy French accent ☺) .
+Alternatively, they can be found here (together with other lectures in the same program).2015: Lectures based on earlier versions of Chapters 3, 8, 9 and 10, given by one of us (YV), have been uploaded on YouTube.
 They are in English (but with a heavy French accent ☺) .
 Alternatively, they can be found here (together with other lectures in the same program).

-2015: Lectures based on Chapter 3, given by Claudio Landim (IMPA), can be found here.
+2015: Lectures based on an earlier version of Chapter 3, given by Claudio Landim (IMPA), can be found here.
 They are in Portuguese.

 Download Front Matter [version: July 22 2017]